ChewingGlass/tractyl-manuform-keyboard/README.md

 can print faster.
 Remember, coding is fast, printing is slow.
 Model and test as much as possible before printing.
 An example of this is the model of my hand in `dactyl.clj`.
 I use that on right-test.scad to see if things appear to be the right dimensions

-**Buckles are Awesome** - Buckles secure the hotswap sockets and palm rests.
-They make it very easy to add and remove pieces.
-3D printed screws are nice too, for the tenting.

 ## Printing